ckflight/LINUX_BOARD/README.md

 AT91SAM9N12 Microprocessor with Memory Management Unit based embedded linux board hardware and operating system files.
 It has 133MHz RAM and 4Gb NAND Flash and QSPI Flash Interfaces.

+This design is custom version of SAM9N12-EK and it is using RAM with different speed and latency + using NAND Flash so AT91Bootstrap Hardware initialization files must be custom.
+The PLL and clocking settings as well as RAM latency values and NAND interface pinouts are configured.
+Check LINUX_BOARD/Linux_Files/At91bootstrap Files/at91sam9n12ek.c and .h files.

+Buildroot is used for custom linux distribution.
+Check step by step guide below for details.
+Follow Ubuntu, u-boot and buildroot versions strictly as indicated below guide to make it compile properly.

 ![IMG_20200227_002110](https://user-images.githubusercontent.com/61315249/75391102-8bdff500-58fa-11ea-9e2c-1d8b6b9425e5.jpg)

 ![linux board](https://user-images.githubusercontent.com/61315249/82347687-9cd36a80-9a00-11ea-9536-8540351ce7bf.jpg)